 In 1942 he joined Coopers and Lybrand.
 About a year later he left the firm to serve (1942-46) in World War II.
 In 1942, he entered the U.S. Navy as a midshipman under the V-7 program at the University of Notre Dame.
 He was commissioned an ensign, with specialization in anti-submarine warfare; he later served three years of sea duty in the Pacific and Alaska.
 After receiving an honorable discharge as a lieutenant, he spent the next year (1947-48) as an assistant professor at Adelphi University before returning to Coopers & Lybrand in 1948.
 He became a partner in the firm in 1956 and he served as the firm's national director of accounting, auditing and SEC services during the period 1962-68.
 He was the managing partner and chairman of the executive committee of the firm from 1968 through 1976.
-After meeting Coopers and Lybrand's mandatory retirement age in 1977, he joined the accounting faculty at Columbia University where, after eleven years he is now professor emeritus.
+After meeting Coopers and Lybrand's mandatory retirement age in 1977, he joined the accounting faculty at Columbia University where, after eleven years he was a professor emeritus.
 He has also taught as an adjunct professor at Pace University (1950-56).

-He has been active in professional organizations.
+He had been active in professional organizations.
 He served on a number of AICPA committees including being a member of the Practice Review Committee (1962- 65), the Committee on Relations with Bankers and other Credit Executives (1965-69), and chairman of the Committee on Specialized Audits (1960-62).
 He was also a member and chairman of the Committee on Auditing Procedure (member 1957-59; chairman 1959-62).
 He was a member of the AICPA Council; first as an elected member from New York (1964-67) and then as a member at large (1969-74).
 He served as chairman of the AICPA's Board of Directors during the period 1974-75.
 For nine years he was a member of the APB (1964-72) including three years (1970-72) as the last APB chairman.
 He was a member of the advisory council of the FASB for a year and a half (1973-74) and he has been a member of the GASB since its formation in 1984.
 He served as a member of the New York State Board of CPA Examiners (1964-69) and as the first chairman of the New York City Audit Committee (1979-84).
-He currently serves as a director of several companies and he served as a consultant to the U. S. Defense Department.
+He served as a director of several companies and he served as a consultant to the U. S. Defense Department.
 For his distinguished service to the profession, he was awarded the AICPA's Gold Medal Award in 1972.
-He is a member of Beta Alpha Psi, Beta Gamma Sigma, and Delta Psi Epsilon.
+He was a member of Beta Alpha Psi, Beta Gamma Sigma, and Delta Psi Epsilon.